Songs of Freedom (SOF)

 - Creativity and imagination

 The acoustic texture of this a capella concert is a powerful physical experience presented by four diversely dynamic singers that use harmonic artistry, poetry, and movement to demonstrate the American voices of freedom.
-Robbi K & Friends revisit these eras singing songs like Freedomland, Grandma Moses - Ringshout, We Shall Overcome, If I Had a Hammer, People Get Ready and Marchin' Down to Selma.
-We share our personal stories as well as orchestrate a constant Q & A flow within the 90 minutes, including post-performance conversations.
+Robbi K & Friends revisit these eras singing songs like Freedomland, Grandma Moses - Ringshout, We Shall Overcome, If I Had a Hammer, People Get Ready and Marchin' Down to Selma - and more.
+We share our personal stories as well as orchestrate a constant Q & A flow within the 60-90 minutes, including post-performance conversations.

 Curriculum connections include multi-cultural studies & American History.
 Art forms include music, social studies, and storytelling.
 Approximately 90 minutes including Q & A. Suggested for grades 5 thru 12.
 Elementary-aged audiences focus on music & storytelling with some historical facts as bullet points.
 300 students max suggested for school venues and theatres up to 2000.
 Study guide available.
 Offered bilingually in Spanish.